bbauska/meta-react-basics/README.md

   alt="Conditional boolean; Get it Done or Get Some Rest." width="50%" />
 </p>

-To illustrate conditional rendering in action, let's first consider an example productivity app.
+<p>To illustrate conditional rendering in action, let's first consider an example productivity app.
 Based on the device's data at the time of access, the app displays one of two messages.
 For work days, the message is, Get it done!
 For weekends, it displays, Get some rest.
-As a developer, there are a few ways you can achieve this functionality in react.
+As a developer, there are a few ways you can achieve this functionality in react.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w3-s05-g. currentmessage component (221) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->